Skip to content

 Yamaha RX5 Repair

-The Yamaha RX5 is one of my favourite drum machines and when I acquired an example that wasn't 100% working, A Yamaha RX5 repair definitely seemed on the cards at some point in the future.
+The Yamaha RX5 is one of my favourite drum machines and when I acquired an example that wasn't 100% working, it seemed like my next rainy Sunday afternoon would be occupied with a Yamaha RX5 repair (or two).

 Every once in a while, I receive a mysterious parcel, sometimes from as far away as Japan.
 It took me a while but I eventually sussed out that my ex-frontman / singer, Rob would occasionally get the urge to buy me something.
 Anyway, a couple of years ago, one of those parcels contained a Yamaha RX5 drum machine (yes, you read correctly) that indeed had come all the way from Japan.